Dhouhaga/Distributed-Tic-Tac-Toe/README.md

 This project implements a distributed Tic Tac Toe game using Java RMI (Remote Method Invocation).
 Players can connect to a central server, join game sessions, and play against opponents in real-time with automatic matchmaking.

+### CLI Version (Optional)
+A command-line interface is available in `/cli` for testing purposes.
+The GUI version is recommended for end-users.

 ## Features

 - **Distributed Architecture:** Server handles game logic, clients manage UI